apache/carbondata/docs/dml-of-carbondata.md

     ```

   - ##### COMMENTCHAR:
-    Comment Characters can be provided in the load command if user want to comment lines.
+    Comment Characters can be provided in the load command if user wants to comment lines.
     ```
     OPTIONS('COMMENTCHAR'='#')
     ```